Accommodation Request Process

-Academic accommodations exist in order to enable individuals with disabilities to have an equal opportunity to participate in their academic program.
-To request disability-related academic accommodations, follow this process:
+Accommodations exist in order to enable individuals with disabilities to have an equal opportunity to participate in their college experience.
+To register with AES and request disability-related accommodations, follow this process:

-- Come to your appointment with an AES representative to discuss your accommodations requests.
-The AES representative may be able to determine your eligibility during the meeting.
-Otherwise, the representative will contact you after the meeting with your eligibility determination.
+- Come to your appointment to discuss your accommodations requests.
+Bring your documentation to this meeting if you have not already submitted it.
+The AES director may be able to determine your eligibility during the meeting.
+Otherwise, the director will contact you after the meeting with your eligibility determination.

 Notify the AES office as soon as possible if you experience any barriers to equal opportunity during the semester or if your accommodations are not working.